ciberado/git-workshop/030-moving-through-the-timeline.md

-# Alice: Moving through the timeline
+# Alice: moving through the timeline

 **Note**: this section of the course requires root access to install a tool.
 If it is not possible for you to get elevated privileges, just check if `delta` is already present in the system.